eProsima/Fast-DDS-docs/docs/dynamictypes.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-When using fastdds API, if a participant discovers an endpoint which sends a complete TypeObject or a simple TypeIdentifier describing a type that the participant doesn't know, it will be called to its listener's method ``on_type_discovery`` with the TypeObject and TypeIdentifier provided, and, when possible, a ``DynamicType_ptr`` ready to be used.
+When using fastdds API, if a participant discovers an endpoint which sends a complete TypeObject or a simple TypeIdentifier describing a type that the participant doesn't know, *Fast RTPS* will call to the participant listener's method ``on_type_discovery`` with the TypeObject and TypeIdentifier provided, and, when possible, a ``DynamicType_ptr`` ready to be used.
 Discovery-Time Data Typing allows the discovering of simple DynamicTypes.
 A TypeObject that depends on other TypeObjects, cannot be built locally using Discovery-Time Data Typing and should use :ref:`TypeLookup-Service` instead.